Krishjot8/Amazon-eCommerce/README.md

 # Creating & Accessing Database

 To access and create the Amazon-eCommerce database, you will have to first generate a SQL Script.
-I already have the Database script file in a folder for this branch.
+I already have the database script file in a folder for this branch.
 I recommend using any SQL Server IDE to generate and create your database to connect with this project.

 1. Navigate to the .MSSQL Scripts folder.